1994–95 Orlando Magic season

 The 1994–95 Orlando Magic season was the sixth season for the Orlando Magic in the National Basketball Association.

+Season summary

+Off-season

 After building through the NBA draft in the previous years, the Magic made themselves even stronger by signing free agents Horace Grant, who won three NBA championships with the Chicago Bulls from 1991 to 1993, and Brian Shaw during the off-season.

+For the season, the Magic revealed new blue road uniforms which featured white pinstripes, a black and white trim, and the city name "Orlando" on the front of their jerseys; meanwhile, the team's black pinstriped jerseys became their alternate uniforms.
+Both uniforms would remain in use until 1998.